One of the more common questions is whether I recommend any supplements. I recommend very few of them.

 Even for regular cells, the excessive growth is not good, because it leads to scarring and fibrosis.
-This explains how you get more heart attacks, strokes and kidney disease.
-Cardiovascular disease is caused by atherosclerosis, the hardening of the arteries and excessive fibrosis likely makes it worse.
+This could explain the increased risk of heart attacks, strokes and kidney disease.

 Calcium supplements, of course have been recommended by doctors for decades as a preventative strategy against osteoporosis.
 I explained everything in this lecture from a few years ago “The Calcium Story“.
 Almost every doctor has recommended calcium supplements to prevent osteoporosis.

 Why?
 The rationale is that bones have lots of calcium so eating calcium must make bones stronger.
 This is, of course, the reasoning that a third grader might use, but that’s besides the point.
 Eating brains makes us smarter.
 Eating kidneys improves kidney function.
 Right….
 But anyhow, this puerile reasoning lasted for about 50 years.

 We pretend that we live in a world of evidence based medicine.
 Just as we discussed with calories, it seems that evidence is not needed for the status quo, but only for ‘alternative viewpoints’.
 They finally did a proper randomized controlled trial on calcium supplementation and published it in 2006.
 The Women’s Health Initiative randomized over 36,000 women to calcium and vitamin D or placebo.
 Then they followed them for over 7 years and monitored them for hip fractures.
 Did taking calcium every day for 7 years give women super-strong bones that never crack?